ditroRV/taxi-service/README.md

-# Taxi Service
-Taxi Service  is a simple web application which is developed with Java using technologies such as:
+#Taxi service
+## Description
+Taxi service is my first web-project which I created for practice and to show my skills in Java, OOP and SOLID principles, JDBC, Web.
+The main task of this web application is to perform CRUD operations on the database and display records from the database in browsers.

+## Used Technologies
+- Java
 - JDBC
 - Servlets
 - JSTL